oscarm524/Grand_View_Teaching/DATA-445/README.md

 ## Chapter 7: Clustering

 This chapter discusses some of the standard clustering algorithms.
 It also discussses a couple of standard metrics used by practitioners to estimate the number of clusters.
+A section related to spectral clustering is included at the end of the chapter.
+The following topics are covered:

     - k nearest neighbors
         - k-d trees